 Annapurna snapped up writer/director Boots Riley’s offbeat drama about a telemarketer (Lakeith Stanfield) who finds the key to success.

-This Darren Aronofsky-produced space exploration experience for the Oculus Rift broke records for sales of a VR movie at Sundance.
+This Darren Aronofsky-produced space exploration experience for the Oculus Rift broke records for sales of a VR movie at the Sundance Film Festival.
 CityLights acquired the Jessica Chastain-narrated series for a whopping seven figures.

 On the documentary side, Neon purchased this look at three strangers who, at the age of 19, discover that they’re identical triplets separated at birth.